-2016 2017

-Current taxes receivable and prepaid taxes, included in prepaid expenses and other

-current assets \$ 12,495 \$ 12,100
+2017 2018 Current taxes receivable and prepaid taxes, included in prepaid expenses and other current assets 12,100 5,172 Current taxes payable, included in other accrued expenses and current liabilities (6,454) (8,314) Net tax receivable (payable) \$ 5,646 \$ (3,142)

-Current taxes payable (8,032) (6,454)

-Net tax receivable 4,463 5,646

-As of June 30, 2017, we had federal, state, and foreign net operating loss carryforwards of approximately \$81.4 million, \$61.4 million and \$21.5 million, respectively.
-As of June 30, 2017, we had federal and state research and development tax credit carryforwards of approximately \$10.6 million and \$5.4 million, respectively.
-As of June 30, 2017, we had foreign tax credit carryforwards of \$7.8 million.
-Our credit carryforwards will begin to expire in the tax year ending June 30, 2019.
+As of June 30, 2018, we had state and foreign net operating loss carryforwards of approximately \$54.3 million and \$29.2 million, respectively.
+As of June 30, 2018, we had federal and state research and development tax credit carryforwards of approximately \$13.4 million and \$5.4 million, respectively.
+As of June 30, 2018, we had foreign tax credit carryforwards of \$4.9 million.
+Our credit carryforwards will begin to expire in the tax year ending June 30, 2026.

-We have established valuation allowances that relate to the net operating loss of certain subsidiaries and R&D credits.
-During the year ended June 30, 2017, we recorded a net aggregated increase of \$5.5 million to these valuation allowances.
+We have established valuation allowances that relate to the net operating loss of certain subsidiaries, capital losses, foreign tax credits, and R&D credits.
+During the year ended June 30, 2018, we recorded a net aggregated increase of \$7.0 million to these valuation allowances.
 We review the adequacy of individual valuation allowances and release such allowances when it is determined that it is more likely than not that the related benefits will be realized.

-In March 2016, the FASB issued ASU 2016-09, Improvements to Employee Share-Based Payment Accounting, which simplifies the accounting for income taxes, among other changes, related to stock-based compensation.
-We adopted this ASU effective April 1, 2017.
 We recognized all excess tax benefits and tax deficiencies as income tax expense or benefit in the current year.
-An income tax benefit of approximately \$2.4 million was recognized in fiscal 2017 as a result of the adoption of ASU 2016-09.
-In addition, we recognized \$3.8 million of deferred tax assets and, accordingly, increased retained earnings by this same amount.
+An income tax benefit of approximately \$3.8 million and \$3.7 million was recognized in fiscal 2017 and 2018, respectively.
+In addition, in fiscal 2017, we recognized \$3.8 million of deferred tax assets and, accordingly, increased retained earnings by this same amount.